orientechnologies/orientdb-docs/gettingstarted/Tutorial-Installation.md

 `ansible-playbook -i inventory playbook.yml`

-## Prerequisites

-Both editions of OrientDB run on any operating system that implements the Java Virtual machine (JVM).
-Examples of these include:

-- Linux, all distributions, including ARM (Raspberry Pi, etc.)
-- Mac OS X
-- Microsoft Windows, from 95/NT and later
-- Solaris
-- HP-UX
-- IBM AIX

-OrientDB requires [Java](http://www.java.com/en/download), version 1.7 or higher.

->**Note**: In OSGi containers, OrientDB uses a `ConcurrentLinkedHashMap` implementation provided by [concurrentlinkedhashmap](https://github.com/ben-manes/concurrentlinkedhashmap) to create the LRU based cache.
-This library actively uses the sun.misc package which is usually not exposed as a system package.
-To overcome this limitation you should add property `org.osgi.framework.system.packages.extra` with value `sun.misc` to your list of framework properties.
->
->It may be as simple as passing an argument to the VM starting the platform:
->
->```sh
->$ java -Dorg.osgi.framework.system.packages.extra=sun.misc
->```

 ## Binary Installation

 OrientDB provides a pre-compiled binary package to install the database on your system.
 Depending on your operating system, this is a tarred or zipped package that contains all the relevant files you need to run OrientDB.
 For desktop installations, go to [OrientDB Downloads](http://orientdb.com/download/) and select the package that best suits your system.